shobhakhar/HR-Project/README.md

        leaving from each department
-• Build a classification model to forecast what are the attributes of people who leave the company. o Build models using Decision Tree, Random Forest, Naïve Bayes and SVM techniques and find out the most accurate one.
+• Build a classification model to forecast what are the attributes of people who leave the company. o Build models using Decision Tree, Random Forest, Gradiant Boosting Bayes and SVM techniques and find out the most accurate as well as relaiable one.
 ## Data To be used:
 The dataset being used is HR_data.
 It consists of dimensions like:
  • Employee satisfaction level